Educations Role Vital For Countrys Prosperity: German Envoy - UrduPoint

 Education's Role Vital For Country's Prosperity: German Envoy

-German Ambassador to Pakistan Bernhard Schlagheck Friday emphasized the significance of quality education for all, and for the development and prosperity of a country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck Friday emphasized the significance of quality education for all, and for the development and prosperity of a country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck has emphasized the significance of quality education for all, and for the development and prosperity of a country.

 Addressing the students of public and private schools on the International Education Day here, he said like the other countries, the observance of the day in Pakistan was a step forward towards better education in the country with the sharp focus on inclusive and equitable quality education with same curriculum to all the children.